Owner's Dogs Euthanized

 Neighbor Dennis Ward came to Bailey's rescue.
 "They had her down and when I seen them jerking on her, that was it.
 I started shooting," he said.
 He shot one dog with a .22 caliber pistol.
 That dog ran off, but Ward says he was scared to shoot the bigger dog that didn't move with that gun because he might miss.
 Ward called to his wife to fetch him his 20-gague shotgun and "that was the end of him," he said.
 As you can imagine, Dennis Ward is a hero to Bailey.

 The dog's owners, Justin Wilder and Roxie Ward, but were unable to be reached.
 Officials said one of the dogs bit a tire of an arriving sheriff's deputy making it go flat.
 The deputy had to change his tire before he could leave.
 Sound familiar?
-Prior to the fatal attack of Jennifer Lowe, the two pit bulls owned by Charles Smallwood had been deemed dangerous.
-In an incident that led to the legal declaration, the dogs attacked two police cruisers (see page 2).
+Prior to the fatal mauling of Jennifer Lowe, the two pit bulls owned by Charles Smallwood, "Mafia" and "Passion Maria," had been declared legally dangerous.
+In an incident that led to the legal declaration, the dogs attacked two police cruisers.

 02/19/09: Judge Judy Airs Episode About Serious Pit Bull Attack